ydushyant64/facebook-sales-ml-analysis/README.md

 -   What type of content gets the most love from users?
 -   Is there a "golden hour" or a best day of the week to post for maximum engagement?
 -   Can we find distinct groups or "clusters" of posts based on how users interact with them?

 ---

+## The Foundation: About the Dataset

+This analysis is based on a rich dataset from the **Facebook Marketplace**, containing information on approximately **7,000 posts**.
+Each row in the dataset represents a unique post and includes a variety of metrics that are crucial for understanding engagement.

+The key features of the dataset include:
+-   **`status_type`**: The category of the post (e.g., video, photo, text-based status, link).
+-   **`status_published`**: The exact date and time the post was published.
+-   **Engagement Metrics**: A detailed breakdown of user interactions, including `num_reactions`, `num_comments`, `num_shares`, and even specific reaction types like `num_likes`, `num_loves`, etc.

+This dataset provides a comprehensive snapshot of user behavior, making it a perfect playground for exploring what captures an audience's attention on the platform.

+---